Should I use Genome?

 - Bank accounts available in UK, France, Germany, USA and Canada, as well as Singapore, China and Japan (recent additions)

 - Industry Leader in the eCommerce Space, owned by Ant Financial (AliPay).
-Easy integration with any eCommerce platform, and an Amazon recommended solution for currency exchange
+Easy integration with any eCommerce platform.

 Is Genome Safe?